ibexa/documentation-developer/docs/getting_started/first_steps.md

 - `Section/View`
 - `Content/Reverserelatedlist`

 5\.
-Now add policies that will allow the User to create and publish content, limited to Blog Posts:
+Now add policies that allow the User to create and publish content, limited to Blog Posts:

 - `Content/Create` with Limitation for content type Blog Post
 - `Content/Edit` with Limitation for content type Blog Post